Pharosss/University-Cpp-Snake-Project/README.md

 sudo apt-get install libncurses5-dev libncursesw5-dev
 ```

-There may additionally be a need to install clib's pthreads library:
+There may additionally be a need to install glibc's pthreads library:
 ```
 sudo apt-get install libpthread-stubs0-dev
 ```